Flared/teleproxy/README.md

 Teleproxy works by replacing your local deployment by a pod running `kubectl port-forward` pointing to another cluster.
 We use it at Flare Systems to keep our developement setup light and still be able to quickly connect our test apps to a more realistic "staging" environment.

+For more details, see the [initial release article](https://medium.com/flare-systems/connect-services-across-kubernetes-clusters-using-teleproxy-3f317cfd8da).

 ![Deployment diagram](https://raw.githubusercontent.com/Flared/teleproxy/main/deployment_diagram.svg)

 ## Dependencies